 National Marine Sanctuary System and System-Wide Monitoring

-The National Marine Sanctuary System manages marine areas in both nearshore and open ocean waters that range in size from less than one to almost 362,600 square kilometers (140,000 square miles).
+The National Marine Sanctuary System manages marine areas in both nearshore and open ocean waters that range in size.
 Each area has its own concerns and requirements for environmental monitoring, but ecosystem structure and function in all these areas have similarities and are influenced by common factors that interact in comparable ways.
 Furthermore, the human influences that affect the structure and function of these sites have many similarities.
 For these reasons, in 2001 the program began to implement System-Wide Monitoring (SWiM).
 The monitoring framework (National Marine Sanctuary Program 2004) facilitates the development of effective, ecosystem-based monitoring programs that address management information needs using a design process that can be applied in a consistent way at multiple spatial scales and to multiple resource types.
 It identifies four primary components common among marine ecosystems: water, habitats, living resources and maritime archaeological resources.

 By assuming that a common marine ecosystem framework can be applied to all places, the National Marine Sanctuary System developed a series of questions that are posed to every sanctuary and used as evaluation criteria to assess resource conditions and trends.
 The questions, which are shown on pages vi and vii and explained in Appendix A, are derived from both a generalized ecosystem framework and from the National Marine Sanctuary System's mission.
 They are widely applicable across the system of areas managed by the Office of National Marine Sanctuaries and provide a tool with which the program can measure its progress toward maintaining and improving natural and archaeological resource quality throughout the system.